 To accomplish this mission, the Division has a long-term timeline to study the basic mechanisms of how organisms and systems adapt to the environment, and to develop interdisciplinary science and engineering approaches for environmental quality management.

 Research in the Division is organized around five focal areas: 1) genomics, 2) epigenetics, 3) imaging and structural biology, 4) functional biology and 5) environmental systems.
-Education is provided through three programs: 1) Bioscience, focusing on molecular and cell biology as well as plant biology, 2) Marine Sciences and 3) Environmental Sciences, 4) Plant Science and 5) Bioengineering.
+Education is provided through five programs: 1) Bioscience, 2) Marine Sciences, 3) Environmental Sciences, 4) Plant Science and 5) Bioengineering.